 Plugins are great to add certain features to your blog without having to deal with any code yourself.

-Be careful however, try to not over-do it.
-Because as a plugins is extra code added to the site’s code, the more plugins you add, the more potential issues (site speed, security, etc) arise.
+Be careful, however try to not overdo it.
+Because plugins are extra code added to the site’s code, the more plugins you add, the more potential issues (site speed, security, etc) arise.

 Try to keep only plugins you absolutely need.

-Note: This restriction does not include the plugins that are bundled in theme package.
-These plugins are added because they are necessary for theme or some because they add core functionalities which you would have gotten one way or another (like for example the sliders).
-Also the included plugins are tested and controlled from theme developer so they are completely safe.
+Note: This restriction does not include the plugins that are bundled in the theme package.
+These plugins are added because they are necessary for a theme or some because they add core functionalities that you would have gotten one way or another (like for example the sliders).
+Also, the included plugins are tested and controlled by the theme developers so they are completely safe.

 Plugins can be administered directly from the “Plugins” tab within your WordPress dashboard.
 Here are a few great plugins you will want to check out: